cell-juicy/Note-on-Tao-Zhexuan-real-analysis/README.md

 Also, the documentation is edited using `Typora`, some of the interlinear formulas and colors can no longer be displayed in `GitHub`, you can download the documentation and view it in `Typora`.
 The project provides a zip download of the entire folder, please do not move the files relative to each other (some note skipping is required).The original book can be poked link to download, extraction code: k1ra:cry:

 I would also like to thank my collaborator: [@Homological-algebra](https://github.com/Homological-algebra), who also provided a lot of help in the completion of this note.
+As for the answers to the exercises, there is a big brother's own site information is also very good, if interested can also go to the reference: [Analysis [Tenrece Tao] (3rd Ed)](https://christangdt.home.blog/analysis/analysis-tenrece-tao -3rd-ed/)

 At present, the progress is updated, notes to section 8.5 and exercises to section 5.1。:flushed: